-Cells were transfected with pEGFR-mito-roGFP (reduction-oxidation-sensitive green fluorescent protein) using Lipofectamine 2000.
+Cells were transfected with pEGFR-mito-roGFP (reduction-oxidation sensitive green fluorescent protein) using Lipofectamine 2000.
 After 48 hours of incubation in culture medium, stable expressing cells were selected using G418 for two weeks.
-After selection, 10,000 cells were seeded in blackwalled, clear-bottom 96-well plates (Corning) for 24 hours, cells were washed twice with HEPES buffer followed by treatment in triplicate with various concentrations of honokiol in N-2-hydroxyethylpiperazine-N-2-ethane sulfonic acid (HEPES) buffer.
-Fluorescence intensities were measured on an Infinite M200 Pro plate reader (Tecan) with excitation at 400 or 480 nm and emission at 515 nm.
-The 400:480 nm ratios were determined after subtraction of background fluorescence measured with nontransfected cells.
-To confirm the changes in mitochondrial redox status, cells cultured on cover slides were also exposed to PBS containing honokiol and MitoSOX (Invitrogen) for 20 minutes, after 3 washes with warm PBS, cells were fixed in 4% paraformaldehyde in PBS for 15 minutes, washed again and then mounted with mounting medium containing DAPI, and visualized under fluorescent microscopy using a $40 \times$ objective.
+After selection, 10,000 cells were seeded in blackwalled, clear-bottom 96-well plates (Corning, Tewksbury, MA) for 24 hours, cells were washed twice with HEPES buffer followed by treatment in triplicate with various concentrations of honokiol in HEPES buffer.
+Fluorescence intensities were measured on an Infinite M200 Pro plate reader (Tecan, San Jose, CA) with excitation at 400 or 480 nm and emission at 515 nm.
+The 400:480 nm ratios were determined after subtraction of background fluorescence measured with non-transfected cells.
+To confirm subcellular localization of roGFP, cells cultured on cover slides were also exposed to PBS containing honokiol and MitoSOX (Invitrogen) for 20 min, after 3 washes with warm PBS, cells were fixed in 4% paraformaldehyde in PBS for 15 min, washed again and then mounted with mounting medium containing DAPI, and visualized under fluorescent microscopy using a $40 \times$ objective.